 The Gavilan College governing board's code of ethics and standard of practice is outlined in Board Policy 2715 (IV.C-3).
 The policy is clear that members maintain high standards of ethical behavior and provides a list of expectations to guide members' conduct.
-The conflict of interest policies are addressed in Board Policy 2710, Conflict of Interest and Administrative Procedures 2710, Conflict of Interest and 2712, Conflict of Interest Code (IV.C-55, IV.C-138, IV.C-139).
+The conflict of interest policies are addressed in Board Policy 2710, Conflict of Interest and Administrative Procedures 2710, Conflict of Interest and 2712, Conflict of Interest Code (IV.C-35, IV.C-111, IV.C-112).
 These policies ensure that Governing Board members disclose financial interest and eliminate the possibility of a board member benefiting from a decision made by the Board of Trustees.

-Both the Conflict of Interest Policy and the Code of Ethics/Standards of Practice Policy are intended to focus decision-making practices that reflect the best interest of the college and community.
-The Board has established other policies that establish standards of practice including: Board Policy 2716 on political activity, Board Policy 2717 on personal use of public resources, and Board Policy 2720 on communication among board members.
-(IV.C-56, IV.C-140, IV.C-141) For example, Board Policy 2716 prohibits the use of district funds or resources to influence political campaigns.
+Both the Conflict of Interest Policy and the Code of Ethics/Standards of Practice Policy are intended to focus decision-making on practices that reflect the best interest of the college and community.
+The Board has established other policies that establish standards of practice including: Board Policy 2716 on political activity, Board Policy 2717 on personal use of public resources, and Board Policy 2720 on communication among board members (IV.C-36, IV.C-113, IV.C-114).
+For example, Board Policy 2716 prohibits the use of district funds or resources to influence political campaigns.
 The policy states that the board, by resolution, may express their position on a specific ballot or measure when there is a legitimate district interest.
-In preparation for a possible general obligation bond, the Board received additional training to support them in their adherence to Board Policy 2716.
-Members attended an orientation which included a "Guide to Political Conduct Rules for General Obligation Bond Elections" to ensure proper board conduct (IV.C-126).
+In preparation for the campaign for the Measure X general obligation bond, the Board received additional training to support them in their adherence to Board Policy 2716 by attending an orientation which included a "Guide to Political Conduct Rules for General Obligation Bond Elections" to ensure proper board conduct (IV.C-102).

-The Administrative Procedure for Conflict of Interest, Administrative Procedure 2710, specifically lays out activities that could violate conflict of interest codes.
+The Administrative Procedure for Conflict of Interest, Administrative Procedure 2710 (IV.C-111), specifically describes activities that could violate conflict of interest codes.
 The policy outlines codes associated with gifts, employment, and financial interests.
 Administrative Procedure 2712 defines who is required to disclose and levels of disclosure.
-Governing board members annually comply with Administrative Procedure 2712 and the Political Reform Act by completing a Form 700, Statement of Economic Interests, and returning it to the Office of Administrative Services.
+Governing board members annually comply with Administrative Procedure 2712 (IV.C-112) and the Political Reform Act by completing a Form 700, Statement of Economic Interests.
 This form discloses each member's financial interests and those of their spouses.
 This process ensures that board members decision making are in the best interest of the academic and fiscal integrity of the institution.

-In an effort to keep the ethical standards and conflict of interest policies current, the Gavilan governing board regularly review Board Policy 2710 and Board Policy 2715.
-Both policies went through the shared governance process and were updated and approved by the Board Policy Subcommittee and later unanimously approved by the full Board of Trustees at their June 12, 2016 meeting (IV.C-142; IV.C-143).
+The Gavilan governing board regularly reviews Board Policy 2710 (IV.C-35) and Board Policy 2715 (IV.C-3).
+Both policies went through the shared governance process and were updated and approved by the Board Policy Subcommittee and later unanimously approved by the full Board of Trustees at their June 12, 2016 meeting (IV.C-115, IV.C-116).